CAS Alum Creates a Different Species of Podcast

 “I listen to Species during early morning runs and at my day job, where I’m usually all too happy to share new knowledge with coworkers who sometimes look at me as if I’ve lost my mind while I ramble about, for example, the fascinating lives of the Humboldt squid,” says Species fan Luke Ganje, a novelist and poet in Bismarck, N.D.
 “Whether it’s his commentary on the attempted escapes of a honey badger from its enclosure, or a truly beautiful monologue on the existential nature of everything to conclude his episode on the monarch butterfly, his dedication to his subject matter and the objects of weekly fascination always shines through and is brilliantly infectious.”

 “The good thing obviously is, I’m doing something people like.
-That feels good from a personal perspective,” adds Murphy,.
+That feels good from a personal perspective,” he adds.
 “But more important, I’m spreading information on a topic that’s really important to me, and that’s also a lot of added responsibility.”

 He writes books, too